Robinson College Chapel, Cambridge

 Nearest Tube: London Bridge

-The first solo exhibition by John Woodman is to take place next month at the Menier Gallery just behind Tate Modern.
-The exhibition is inspired by works of literature, ranging from novels by Salley Vickers and Joan Lindsay to the Narnia books of C S Lewis.
+This exhibition by John Woodman is to take place next month at the Menier Gallery just behind Tate Modern.
+The exhibition is inspired by works of literature, ranging from novels by Salley Vickers and Joan Lindsay to the Narnia books of CS Lewis.
 The exhibition's title comes from the new series of prints based on the Idylls of Theocritus being made as part of a project with American poet and classicist Ben Jasnow.

 Hello, and welcome to the new look johnwoodman.com.
 Please explore: there is a lot of new work on here!